Learning Admissible Heuristics for A*: Theory and Practice: Sample Complexity Analysis

 Then, applying the bound on $\Pdim(\Ucal)$ together with Proposition~\ref{prop:complexity_bound}, we obtain the following upper bound on the gap between the \emph{expected} and \emph{empirical} suboptimality on training data:

 To reduce the error term in Equation \eqref{eq:supopt_bound}, we employ a worst-case bound on the quality of the solution returned by A*. \citet{valenzano2014worst} proved that if A* does not reopen nodes (i.e., if we remove lines~\ref{code: parent-pointer-updating}--\ref{code: node-reopnening} in Algorithm~\ref{alg:astar}), then the suboptimality can be bounded by the total \emph{inconsistency} along the edges of an optimal path.
-Concretely, for any instance $x \in \Pi$, if $v_0, v_1, \dots, v_k$ is an optimal path with cost $C^*(x)$, then
+Importantly, this bound holds for any heuristic function---even if it is not admissible---as long as the following conditions are satisfied for all \( s \in V \): \begin{itemize} \item \( h(s) \geq 0 \), \item \( h(s) = 0 \) if \( s = \goal \), and \item \( h(s) \neq \infty \) whenever \( h^*(s) \neq \infty \). \end{itemize}